 Sponsored by Rick and Lynn Scarola

-You may not become a famous violinist, but the music will help you in desperate moments of life and will widen your horizons.
-Do not give up, sooner or later it will prove me right.
+The Morpurgos are a respected Jewish family whose roots go back some 500 years in the north of Italy.
+When he was a young child, Gualtiero’s mother handed him a violin and said: “You may not become a famous violinist, but the music will help you in desperate moments of life and will widen your horizons.
+Do not give up.
+Sooner or later, it will prove me right.”

-JHV 54: The Friedman Violin
+The Friedman Violin

-JHV 55: The Berlin Violin / The Gypsy Violin
+The Berlin Violin / The Gypsy Violin

-JHV 56: The Dachau Violin
+The Dachau Violin

-JHV 61: AIPAC Violin
+The AIPAC Violin

 The Buried Violin

 Heinrich Herrmann grew up in Schwabach and Nuremberg, in the south of Germany, where he learned to play the violin.
-He studied law and became a judge, but following the Nuremberg laws, he lost his position.
+He studied law and became a judge, but following the Nuremberg laws, he lost his position because of his Jewish identity.
 He fled to Amsterdam, where he became a typewriter salesman and met his wife, Ilse.
 Heinrich clung to his old, inexpensive Gypsy violin and often played chamber music with friends.
 In the mornings, he tried to secure a visa to Cuba or any other country that would grant him and Ilse a chance to leave Europe.
 With this plan in mind, he used all his savings to buy a 150-year-old instrument handmade in the famous atelier of the Klotz family in Bavaria, Germany.

 Miraculously, Heinrich and Ilse Herrmann survived, and in 1944 they were exchanged for German citizens being expelled from British-held Palestine.
-A year later, after the end of the war, the violin, now badly damaged, was brought to Heinrich in Palestine.
+A year later, after the end of the war, the violin, now badly damaged, was brought to them in Palestine.
 It was repaired and stayed close to Heinrich, who played it for the next 40 years.

 The Hecht Violin

 This violin belonged to a German woman, Fanny Hecht, whose family fled to the Netherlands in an attempt to escape the Nazis.
 There she befriended her neighbor, Helena Visser, and sometimes played music with her.
-During the German occupation of the Netherlands, Fanny realized that her family would be taken by the Nazis and asked Helena to take care of her violin until she was able to return.
+During the German occupation of the Netherlands, Hecht realized that her family would be taken by the Nazis and asked Visser to take care of her violin until she was able to return.

-Helena snuck into the Hecht family’s apartment — against her husband’s wishes — and retrieved the violin, which she then passed down to her children and grandchildren.
+Visser snuck into the Hecht family’s apartment — against her husband’s wishes — and retrieved the violin, which she then passed down to her children and grandchildren.
 Years later, the grandchildren learned of the Violins of Hope after watching a documentary on television late one night.
 Inspired by the project, they traveled to Israel, where they were able to learn the fate of the Hecht family — all of whom perished in concentration camps — and to deliver the violin personally to Amnon Weinstein.

 “We’ve received a lot of violins in different ways,” Weinstein says.
-“Usually it’s from relatives with whom the violin ended up, and they know it belonged to a relative who was killed in the Holocaust.
+“Usually, it’s from relatives with whom the violin ended up, and they know it belonged to a relative who was killed in the Holocaust.
 Or it comes from people who have some interest in this musical memorial we are making.
 But with this Dutch family, this is the first time I’ve encountered such a story.
 It’s a good violin, German-made, valuable.
 It’s in excellent condition because it was hardly touched over the decades.
-They kept it for more than 70 years in order to keep their promise, and they wanted to return it to someone who will honor the memory of its legal owners.”
+The Visser family kept it for more than 70 years in order to keep their promise, and they wanted to return it to someone who will honor the memory of its legal owners.”